Merethin/Moonlark/README.md

 `/add` will add a telegram template (`destination` being one of `wa`, `newfound` or `refound`). `category` is a name you can use for whatever purpose - usually each identical template will have the same category.
 You can use `/remove` to remove all registered templates matching a specific category.

+Alternatively, running `/setup` will simply add a "generic" template for all three destinations.
+This is the preferred command to use if you don't want to use multiple templates and/or change templates depending on whether the nation being recruited is a new WA join, newfound or refound.
+And it's easier to explain to your new recruiters.

 You can view registered templates for you in a specific guild by running `/templates` or clear them with `/clear`.

 When your templates are set up, run `/recruit [DELAY]` with the delay between telegrams.
 This will depend on your nation age - younger nations may need up to a 2 minute cooldown, while older ones can conform themselves with 1 minute.
 There is a Dot command to check this (`/timer`).